Dems get Green Party kicked off ballot after pressuring petition-signers; ‘voter suppression’ alleged

 As it stands, the ruling removes the Greens from the general election ballot at all levels, including the presidency.
 The Senate race is expected to be most consequential nationally.

-The state Republican Party told Fox News that Bullock wants to avoid critiques from the Green Party candidate.
+The state Republican Party told Fox News that Bullock wants to avoid critiques from the Green Party.

 “The Montana Democratic Party spent tens of thousands of dollars to suppress Green Party voices ... all so Governor Bullock won't have to face a Green Party candidate that will expose his administration's corruption,” Montana GOP Executive Director Spenser Merwin told Fox News in a statement.